sara-nl/clouddocs/VU-20181116/index.markdown

 The HPC Cloud has a powerful user interface (UI) which grants access to high-performant compute and storage nodes.
 The UI and cloud software relies on [OpenNebula](http://opennebula.org/) and the cluster of resources available is called _Oort_, after the [Oort cloud](https://en.wikipedia.org/wiki/Oort_cloud).

-This course is part of the [VU HPC Course 2017](http://hpc.labs.vu.nl/program/) program.
+This course is part of the [VU HPC Course](http://hpc.labs.vu.nl/) program.
 It aims to introduce the participants to the HPC Cloud, by providing an introductory lecture to the service and a set of hands-on exercises to be run on the _Oort_ production infrastructure.

 Here is a summary of the course outline:

 >**Agenda:**
 >
-> Date: 13th Nov.
-2017
+> Date: 16th Nov.
+2018
-> Location: Vrije Universiteit Amsterdam, [Mathematics and Physics building (W&N building)](https://science.vu.nl/en/about-the-faculty/contact-route/index.aspx), Room WN-C203
+> Location: Vrije Universiteit Amsterdam, [Mathematics and Physics building (W&N building)](https://science.vu.nl/en/about-the-faculty/contact-route/index.aspx), Room WN-F201
 >
-> * 09:30 Welcome
+> * 09:00 Welcome
-> * 09:40 Presentation & Demo: Introduction to SURFsara HPC Cloud (Nuno Ferreira)
+> * 09:10 Presentation & Demo: Introduction to SURFsara HPC Cloud (Lykle Voort)
-> * 10:10 Hands-on: Parts A & B
+> * 09:45 Hands-on: Parts A & B
 > * 12:00 Lunch
 > * 13:00 Presentation: Cloudifying - parallelism & API (Ander Astudillo)
 > * 13:45 Hands-on: Extras